Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Collision with the individual due to grounding by vessels is addressed under (abrasion).
 Therefore, this pressure is ‘Not relevant’.

 Sepia officinalis have the ability to perceive and differentiate different objects from their background as long as they differ in contrast from the background by at least 15% (Mäthger et al., 2006).
-They are thought to have just one visual pigment that has a maximum adsorption of green light (492 nm) (Mäthger et al., 2006).
+They are thought to have just one visual pigment that has a maximum absorption of green light (492 nm) (Mäthger et al., 2006).
 Sepia officinalis are thought to have reasonable ‘night-vision’, due to their nocturnal hunting and feeding behaviour (Castro & Guerra, 1989).

 The species also appears to be colour-blind due to their inability to camouflage against and distinguish certain visual cues (Mäthger et al., 2006).
 When placed on a checkerboard of alternating blue and yellow shades of the same intensity, cuttlefish did not show a disruptive colouration suggesting it was unable to differentiate between the two colours of the same light intensity (Mäthger et al., 2006).